nuitrcs/intro-command-line-april-2019/commandline-exercise2.md

-# Practice 3
+# Practice Working With Files and Directories

-These are during-workshop exercises that correspond to the third command line script
+These are during-workshop exercises that correspond to the Working With Files and Directories Material

 ## Creating Files a Different Way